-- A student disagreeing with the application of transfer credit by Southern State Community College should complete a Transfer Appeal Form available in any campus office.
-Upon receipt of the form, the Registrar will arrange for faculty review on a course-by-course basis. - If the student does not receive satisfaction from the faculty review, then he/she should appeal in writing to the Vice President of Academic Affairs. - If the student is not satisfied with the above results, he/she may request to see the President of Southern State Community College.
+- A student disagreeing with the application of transfer credit by Southern State Community College should complete a Transfer Appeal Form available in the Admission's Office.
+Upon receipt of the form, the Director of Admissions will arrange for faculty review on a course-by-course basis. - If the student does not receive satisfaction from the faculty review, then he/she should appeal in writing to the Vice President of Academic Affairs. - If the student is not satisfied with the above results, he/she may request to see the President of Southern State Community College.